 The Searle Chemistry Laboratory at the University of Chicago.
 Credit University of Chicago website.

 The biggest and most noticeable effect of the Paraquat Panic was the American consumers’ movement away from purchasing cheap Mexican brick marijuana and replacing it with more expensive, stronger marijuana imported from Columbia.
-Having established smuggling routes from Columbia to import “paraquat free” marijuana, America was then inundated with Columbia cocaine leading to the cocaine epidemic of the late 1970's and early 1980's – another unintended consequence of the misdirected War on Drugs.
+After establishing smuggling routes from Columbia to import “paraquat free” marijuana, America was then inundated with Colombian cocaine leading to the cocaine epidemic of the late 1970's and early 1980's – another unintended consequence of this nation's misguided War on Drugs. cont.

-Reagan signed into law the Comprehensive Crime Control Act of 1984 and the Controlled Substances Penalties Amendments Acts of 1984 which significantly increased federal penalties for possession of marijuana.
-Los Angeles Police Chief Daryl Gates said, “casual drug users should be taken out and shot.”
+Reagan signed into law the Comprehensive Crime Control Act of 1984 and the Controlled Substances Penalties Amendments Acts of 1984 which substantially increased federal penalties for possession of marijuana.
+A proponent of the legislation, Los Angeles Police Chief Daryl Gates, said, “casual drug users should be taken out and shot.”

 President Ronald Reagan, a former movie star who use to advertise cigarettes and who said unemployment insurance was a "pre-paid vacation for freeloaders," lobbied for drug offenders to receive longer prison sentences.

-Under Reagan, incarceration rates for drug offenses began to increase substantially, and at the height of the anti-marijuana mania in 1989 during President George H.W.
-Bush’s administration, 64 percent of the American public thought marijuana should be illegal.
+Under Reagan, incarceration rates for drug offenses began to substantially increase, and at the height of the anti-marijuana mania in 1989 during President George H.W.
+Bush’s administration, 64 percent of the American public thought marijuana should remain illegal.
 The War on Drugs became a war on all sexually-active Americans in the 1980's as anti-drug zealots favored drug policies blocking syringe access programs leading to the rapid spread of the HIV/AIDS virus causing thousands of needless deaths.
-Reagan spoke of renewing the spraying of paraquat on the Mexican marijuana fields, but the idea was dropped.
+Reagan spoke of once again spraying the Mexican marijuana fields with paraquat, but the idea was dropped. cont.

 President George H.W.
-Bush's "Drug Czar" proved to be hopelessly addicted to video poker losing $7 million playing "the machine" at Caesar's Palace.
+Bush's "Drug Czar," William Bennett, proved to be hopelessly addicted to video poker losing $7 million playing "the machine" at Caesar's Palace.

 It was not until President Bill Clinton was within a month of leaving office that he finally admitted to a Rolling Stone reporter, "we really need a re-examination of our entire policy on imprisonment" and "[marijuana] should be decriminalized."